 I want to buy a home, but fear it might be affected.
 What do I do?

 As stated above, Realtors also are not in possession of a "list" of homes or neighborhoods with known crumbling basements.
 The only official list that we know of is at the Department of Consumer Protection who maintains a list of homeowners who have filed a complaint regarding a crumbling foundation.
-This list is protected from disclosure under the Freedom of Information Act for seven years.
-So this leaves a prospective buyer in the unique situation of doing their own research and engaging the services of a buyer’s agent to assist them in ferreting out the history and facts about a property.
+This list is protected from disclosure under the Freedom of Information Act.
+We can provide you with disclosures that accompany any listing in the MLS, with the exception of an estate property.
+Disclosures were updated in 2019 to encourage sellers to disclose everything they know and have done about the concrete in their foundation.
+This leaves a prospective buyer in the unique situation of doing their own research and engaging the services of a buyer’s agent to assist them in ferreting out the history and facts about a property.
+If you are represented by a Buyer's Representative from out of the area, ask them if they are aware of the problem and to do their homework before showing you properties.
+We have encountered many agents, working virtually in particular, that are unaware that this problem exists in Eastern and Central Connecticut.

 Where Does a Buyer Start?
 Here is our best advice (as of today) for all buyers looking to purchase a home in Eastern & Central Connecticut

 - Where are you buying?
 Are you buying in an affected town?
+There are registered claims in 41 towns.
 Map of affected towns in CT

-- Try to confirm or not whether the concrete came from JJ Mottes.
-Ask the listing agent or homeowner if they have information on the concrete supplier or the builder.
+- Try to confirm whether or not the concrete came from JJ Mottes.
+Ask the listing agent if homeowner has any information on the concrete supplier or the builder.
 Ask for documentation.

 - Contact the builder if known.
 Ask your agent to search the mortgage history on the property.
 In many subdivisions, the builder purchased the lots and sold to the homeowner.

 Residential Property Condition Disclosure Form.
-Revised 8/18/18 (or later).
+Revised 10/1/2019 (or later).
+The form should include 57 questions.

-Foundation Advisory for Buyers Revised 1/17/19.
+Foundation Advisory for Buyers.
+Revised 7/17/19.
 For your protection as a buyer, it is a Home Selling Team office policy that you review and sign this disclosure to acknowledge that you have been informed of the recent requirements prior to a purchase regarding eligibility for claims under the Connecticut Foundation Solutions Indemnity Company.

 - If the home was built prior to 1983 and/or you’ve confirmed that the concrete was not provided by JJ Mottes, check the dates of any subsequent additions, garages or outbuildings with the building department in the town.